-Proposal for a Directive of the European Parliament and of the Council on the internal market for electricity (recast) on common rules for the internal market in electricity (recast) of 30.11.2016 (COM(2016) 864 final 2016/0380 (COD) - being part of the so-called Winter Energy Package) substitutes the above definition with the following:
+In turn, Proposal for a Directive of the European Parliament and of the Council on the internal market for electricity (recast) on common rules for the internal market in electricity (recast) of 30.11.2016 (COM(2016) 864 final 2016/0380 (COD) - being part of the so-called Winter Energy Package) introduces the following definition:

-‘energy from renewable sources’ means 'energy from renewable non-fossil sources, in particular (wind, solar (solar thermal and solar photovoltaic), geothermal energy, ambient heat, hydropower and tide, ocean, wave energy, and combustible renewables: biofuels, bioliquids, biogas, solid biofuels and combustible wastes of renewable origin.'
+“energy from renewable sources’ mean 'energy from renewable non-fossil sources, in particular, wind, solar (solar thermal and solar photovoltaic), geothermal energy, ambient heat, hydropower and tide, ocean, wave energy, and combustible renewables: biofuels, bioliquids, biogas, solid biofuels and combustible wastes of renewable origin”.

-In turn, the draft recast of the Electricity Regulation introduces for the renewable energy sources the universal balancing responsibility, and the phase-out of priority dispatch for new installations.
+RES plants enjoy, mostly, the priority in terms of network connection and dispatching, however, the draft recast of the Electricity Regulation establishes for the renewable energy sources the universal balancing responsibility, and the phase-out of priority dispatch for new installations.

-Mainly four types of RES support schemes are in place in EU, namely:
+Mainly, four types of RES support schemes are in place in EU:

 - Feed-in Tariff (FIT),

 - Green certificates (GC), and